“Stiling” and Profiling on the Tunxis

-I don’t feel the need to rehash his story, but again, you can read all about it here, in my Tory Den report.
+I don’t feel the need to rehash his story, but again, you can read all about it here, on my Tory Den page.

 Soon I came to the Bristol Reservoir Number 3 land which was just like every other reservoir I’ve hiked past except something silly struck me here.
 There I was, pretty far off the beaten track, at a fairly remote reservoir owned by the town of Bristol (in Harwinton) and some municipal worker took the time to carefully attempt to reseed some grass along the access road.
 I just thought it was weird, that’s all.